enriquegiottonini/AnalysisOfAlgorithms/tarea-01/LEEME.md

 their execution time.
 As well a big O analysis.
 And to refresh C ;).

 Usage: In terminal/shell run `make` or `make bench` to compile object files and run benchmark.
-Benchmarking takes 2.31 min, so results are also provided in `results_benchmark.txt`.
+Benchmarking takes 17 seg, so results are also provided in `results_benchmark.txt`.

 For running tests run `make test`.
 For cleaning object files run  `make clean`.